aw-999/RISC-V-Team-13/README.md

 If any of us required any additional clarification, we also communicated regularly on or WhatsApp chat

-Initially we allocated roles for each team member
+Initially we allocated roles for each team member.

 ## Team Contribution
 o = Lead Contributor